Diabetes

 Diabetic retinopathy is a complication of diabetes which affects the eyes.
 If left untreated, diabetic retinopathy can cause blindness.
 This condition occurs when blood vessels at the back of your eye bleed.

 You will need to undergo regular diabetic eye screening to monitor your risk.
-Diabetic eye screening is different to check-ups by opticians, which check your eyesight.
+Diabetic eye screening differs from optician check-ups, which assess your eyesight.

 If caught early, diabetic retinopathy can be slowed down or halted to prevent further damage to the eyes.
-However, if the condition is not caught in time, there is an increased risk that the condition can affect your eyesight, resulting in blurred vision, sensitivity to light, or floating dark blobs in your vision.
+However, if the condition is not detected in time, there is an increased risk that it can affect your eyesight, resulting in blurred vision, sensitivity to light, or dark floating spots in your vision.

-If you notice any changes to your vision, you should speak to your GP or diabetes nurse.
+If you notice any changes to your vision, please consult your GP or diabetes nurse.

 Measuring blood glucose levels